dbt-labs/docs.getdbt.com/website/docs/docs/guides/understanding-state.md

 Only supported by v1.1 or newer.

 :::caution Experimental functionality
-The `source_status` selection method should be considered _unstable_  because it is experimental and subject to change.
-We reserve the right to make breaking changes to this functionality.
+The `source_status` selection method is experimental and subject to change.
+During this time, ongoing improvements may limit this feature’s availability and cause breaking changes to its functionality.
 :::